Integrations

 </phpunit>

-You can also utilise Collision with Testbench to use Laravel flavored artisan test command, including parallel testing.
-First of all include nunomaduro/collision
+You can also utilize Collision with Testbench to use Laravel-flavored artisan test commands, including parallel testing.
+First of all, include nunomaduro/collision in your package:

 composer require --dev "nunomaduro/collision"

-executed you should be able to use package:test
+After installation is complete and package:discover is executed you should be able to use package:test command directly from testbench CLI:

 Support for Parallel Testing